 4454 E. Co.
 Rd.
 800N., Seymour, 812-216-4602.

 This 1886 same-family farm is transforming from conventional row-crop operation into an all-natural, nutrient-dense production machine.
-Farmstead goods available include grass-fed, grass-finished beef, pastured eggs, whole wheat floor and popcorn.
+Farmstead goods available include grass-fed, grass-finished beef, pastured eggs, whole wheat flour and popcorn.

 The Chateau de Pique Winery and Brewery